PRAquilone/pa1024/README.md

 * Independence Day, July 4th - If falls on weekend, it is observed on the closest weekday (if Sat, then Friday before, if Sunday, then Monday after)
 * Labor Day - First Monday in September

+## Technical Details

+### REST API Endpoints
+There are two endpoints in this.
+* Rental ("/tools/rental/rent") this allows you to rent a tool if it has not been rented and the request is verified
+* Return ("/tools/rental/rent/return") this allows you to return a rented tool so that you could rent it again if the tool code is found to be already rented

 ### Request Data
 This is the list of request data expected for rental
 * Tool code - See tool table above